-This should include information about:
+You should be given information about:

-- epilepsy, including specific information about your epilepsy, seizures, and triggers; - treatment options including medication and the risks and benefits of medication and the importance of taking medication regularly, or surgery, depending on your type of epilepsy; - any relevant issues around education or employment, depending on your age; - practical issues such as driving, benefits, and financial support; - lifestyle issues such as leisure activities, alcohol, and sleep; - · self-management issues such as looking after yourself; - · emotional and psychological issues such as the impact on memory and mood; and - risk, and ways of reducing risks, accidents, and injuries, and first aid for seizures.
+- epilepsy, including specific information about your epilepsy, seizures, and triggers; - treatment options, including medication and the risks and benefits of medication and the importance of taking medication regularly, or surgery, depending on your type of epilepsy; - any relevant issues around education or employment, depending on your age; - practical issues such as driving, benefits, and financial support; - lifestyle issues such as leisure activities, alcohol, and sleep; - self-management issues such as looking after yourself; - · emotional and psychological issues such as the impact on memory and mood; and - risk, and ways of reducing risks, accidents, and injuries, and first aid for seizures.

-You have a right to be involved in your health and care and to be given enough information to make informed decisions.
-Women and girls with epilepsy should be given information and support that is tailored to their needs Epilepsy Society Helpline 01494 601400 helpline@epilepsysociety.org.uk Confidential, national call rate.
-Information and emotional support.
 Some people with epilepsy may experience status epilepticus (prolonged or repeated seizures).
 Also, it is possible, but rare, to die due to epilepsy.
 Where appropriate, your specialist should give you information on your specific risk of sudden unexpected death in epilepsy (SUDEP) and how to minimise any risk.

 For more information on SUDEP visit epilepsysociety.org.uk/SUDEP